rocrisp/synopsis/README.md

   chart: helm-charts/blackduck-connector
 ```

 This gives us a multiple helm chart operator project folder.
-Let's test it now:
+And testing may begin.

 First thing to use the local testing feature of operator sdk is to create the CRDs: